tacocat1234/cr_game_sim/README.md

 "random.spell.4-4 200" is a random spell with 4 elxir, at level 200
 "random 13" randomizes the entire deck according to an algorithim, where every card is level 13

+after you select your 8 cards, type kingtower {level}
+{towertroop} {level}
+to set king and towertroop levels, and towertroop

 recommended bot_deck.txt levels is 13 comapred to your 11, becuase bot is stupid.

 special note:
 only evos are:
-knight, archers, musketeer, archers, skeletons, bomber, valkyrie, barbarians, battleram, cannon more coming soon
+knight, archers, musketeer, archers, goblincage, skeletons, bomber, valkyrie, barbarians, battleram, cannon, wizard more coming soon

 ## Troops